-The annual meeting will be held at Biola University on Tuesday and Wednesday, April 21-22, 2020.
+The annual meeting will be held on Tuesday and Wednesday, April 21-22, 2020.
 The theme will be “Does Anyone Come to Christian Faith by a Rational Process?”
 Once again we have a top-notch set of speakers.
+The meeting will be presented as a Webinar ONLY.
+Registration is free to anyone, but participants must register in advance.
 Click here to register.

-7:30 PM Introduction by David Snoke, President of the Christian Scientific Society
+8:45 PM Eastern Time (5:45 PM Pacific Time) Introduction by David Snoke, President of the Christian Scientific Society

 Dr. Günter Bechly